-Sand the edges off and check with your fingers if the table top needs sanding.
+Sand the edges off and check with your fingers if the tabletop needs a little sanding also.
 I just sanded over the edges and the small cracks and I was done.

 I don’t like it to look perfect and this is why I am not sanding it a whole lot.

-For protection of the concrete surface I applied Top Coat twice.
+For the protection of the concrete surface, I applied Top Coat from General Finishes twice.
 This is absolutely your choice if you want to do this or not but it protects the concrete from stains.

-If you paint, use a good paint and then add the Top Seal over it for protection.
+If you paint, use good paint and then add the Top Seal over it for protection.